ricardofbarros/linter-js-standard/README.md

 If `checkStyleDevDependencies` is true this setting will be **ignored**.

 ### showEslintRules (default: false)
-Enable/disable showing the id of the offended eslint rules.
+Enable/disable showing the id of the offended ESLint rules.

 Example of messages while showEslintRules is:
 - **true:** Extra semicolon. (semi)